 Updates to the Women's Ozonic 60 OutDry

-Listed below is a summary of the key differences between the two models:
+Listed below is a summary of the critical differences between the two models:

-- Fabric change — Manufacturer switched from 210D Robic nylon plain weave to 330D HT Ripstop Cordura, a change meant to improve the durability of the pack.
+- Fabric change — Manufacturer switched from 210D Robic nylon plain weave to 330D HT Ripstop Cordura, a move meant to improve the durability of the pack.

 - Updated suspension — New suspension provides three inches of torso adjustment.